tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 **Control** The study of the process of regulating the output of an actuator or the behavior of a dynamical system.

+### Control and Regulation
+- The goal of control is to maintain a physical quantity

 # Additional Content
 ---